iamfredrickokereke/Memorable-links-and-resources/README.md

 # Memorable-links-and-resources
-These repository contains Awesome links regarding severla subjects and resource.
+These repository contains Awesome links regarding several topics and subject matter.

 This is exclusively for referencing.